Life in Hell: Format

 The strip was published in a perfect square, unlike most Sunday strips which are published in rectangles.
-He had different types of format.
-He would make 4 rows of boxes, each row with 4 in it, when Akbar and Jeff were discussing love.
-He did 3 boxes by 3, very rarely did he use 4 boxes.
-Single boxes were often quick and comedic, and 4 x 4 boxes often had a storyline.
-This is based on the way Lynda Barry made comics when they were in college, and the way it was published originally in the Reader.
-Atop each strip, he quickly writes out "Life in Hell" and Copyright Matt Groening and the year it was made.
-Sometimes though, he changed the way he wrote the title on top.
-Instead of being quickly written, sometimes it would be in balloons, or bubble letters, or fireworks, old English handwriting, etc., he also wrote "This is your" above the "Life in Hell."
-He also sometimes changed the way he wrote his name and date but not very often.
-In one strip "Why men growl" from 1982, he wrote his name as Matt Grrrrroening.
-In another strip, "Are you Easily Provoked?"
-He misspelled his name 3 times until getting it right and writing "godamnit" underneath.
-If he gets help from another cartoonist, he writes their names underneath his.
-Sometimes a message such as "My back feels better, thank you" would appear.
-He sometimes put where he was when he was making the strip; he'd write Chicago or Portland underneath his name.
+Various formats were used for different strip topics.
+When Akbar and Jeff were discussing love Groening would use four rows of boxes, each row with four in it.
+Other strips had one large panel, This is based on the way Lynda Barry made comics when they were in college, and the way it was published originally in the Reader.
+Atop each strip is the handwritten title "Life in Hell" and "Copyright Matt Groening" and the year it was made.
+Sometimes the title would be stylized in different fonts, with "This is your" above "Life in Hell," or with alternate spellings of Groening's name.
+In the strip "Why men growl" he wrote his name as Matt "Grrrrroening."
+In "Are you Easily Provoked?" he misspelled his name three times until getting it right and writing "godamnit" underneath.
+If the strip is cowritten, Groening writes the contributor's name(s) underneath his.
+Groening sometimes put where he was when he was making the strip, such as Chicago or Portland, underneath his name.